inFumumVerti/DHBWorld-Docu/README.md

 * *Show grades in different views:* User can view the grades in a detailed view and in an overview

 #### 3.1.7 Tram departure
+This feature will be an interface to provide information about transport near the DHBW.
+The KVV-Service via DeutscheBahn-API will be used as a datasource.
+For a first time only the nearets tram station will be considered.

 **Use Cases:**
 * *View departures:* User can view the next tram departures of the DHBW station

 #### 3.1.8 Settings
+Hier user can configure and personalise own app.
+There will be also some application requirements.

 **Use Cases:**
 * *Configure notifications:* Change settings about app-notifications